caseypaquola/CortPro/README.md

 # 🧠 Microstructure Profiling Toolbox

-The **Microstructure Profiling Toolbox** is an open-source pipeline for generating and analyzing intracortical microstructural profiles using structural MRI.
-It automates surface reconstruction, intracortical surface generation, microstructure image processing, and profile sampling.
-Designed with reproducibility and flexibility in mind, the toolbox leverages tools like FreeSurfer, Fastsurfer, and Singularity-based containers.
+The **Microstructure Profiling Toolbox** is an open-source pipeline for generating and analysing intracortical microstructure profiles.
+The only prerequisites for microstructure profiling are (i) an MRI suitable for cortical surface reconstruction (e.g. T1w) and (ii) a microstructure-sensitive volume (e.g. qT1, T1w/T2w, MT).
+The toolbox streamlines this whole procedure enabling surface reconstruction and T1w/T2w computation, while also accepted preprocessed data in various stages (see examples below).

 ---

-## 📦 Requirements
+## 📦 Dependencies

+To simplify the installation of dependencies, the toolbox uses the micapipe container, which contains software, such as ANTS, FSL and several python packages.

 - **Singularity** installed and available on `$PATH` ([see installation instructions here](https://sylabs.io/guides/latest/user-guide/))
 - FreeSurfer with valid `license.txt` ([Download it here](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall))